Placito/Placito/README.md

 ### A passionate Full Stack Developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently working on personnal projects.
+- 🔭 I’m currently working on [speedchallenge](https://github.com/Placito/speedchallenge)